wp-plugins/zemanta/readme.txt

 1. There's a download button on the right side of this text, download the file.
 2. Unzip the file, copy `zemanta` directory to `wp-content/plugins` on your server.
 3. Inside WordPress dasboard there's the `Plugins` menu, click on it.
 Then click on `Activate` link under Zemanta plug-in.
 4. Start writing a new post.
-Zemanta will suggest related posts, related images and tags after you write a few sentences!
+Zemanta will suggest related posts, related images and related tags after you write a few sentences!

 == Frequently Asked Questions ==